 There are pros and cons to every decision you make.
 There are tough topics that are difficult but necessary to address.
 That means you need to get intermediaries to open up and engage in unfiltered, passionate debates about your ideas or sales strategy.

 That said—fear of conflict might be the reason why you’re not getting your business relationship to the next level.
 If you keep agreeing to your partners' or intermediaries’ sales strategy and don’t give corrective feedback, you end up with an inferior decision or sales strategy.

 You need to be able to address the tough topics first.
 Once you get partners or intermediaries to open up and have healthy discussions, you’ll likely end up with ideas and strategies that can help you increase sales and are mutually beneficial to your partnership.

 Commitment is about compromises and agreeing despite conflicts.

 Let’s say, there’s some disagreement between you and your business partner or intermediaries about a new product launch.
 Having commitment entails giving each other the benefit of the doubt and creating a relationship where any party can say, “OK.
 I don’t agree, but let’s move forward with your idea and try it out.”

 Both parties need to be able to commit to their deadlines and review key decisions.
 Despite both of your best efforts, an idea can fail.
 Committed partnership entails being able to face potential pitfalls and the fear of failure with your partners or intermediaries.

-To avoid this scenario, you need to constantly look at your strategies and assess how it helps you increase sales and achieve your objectives.
+To avoid this scenario, you need to constantly look at your strategies and assess how it help you increase sales and achieve your objectives.

 Ready to Create Commitment?